woocommerce/woocommerce/tests/e2e/env/README.md

 ### Babel Config

-Extend your project's `babel.config.js` to contain the expected presets for E2E testing.
+Make sure you `npm install @babel/preset-env --save` if you have not already done so.
+Afterwards, extend your project's `babel.config.js` to contain the expected presets for E2E testing.

 ```js
 const { babelConfig: e2eBabelConfig } = require( '@woocommerce/e2e-environment' );